Estimated tuition, fees and program costs for the Physician Assistant Program for Marietta College:

 Choose Ohio First Scholarship

-Started in 2008 as a way to increase the number of Ohio students entering into and successfully completing science, technology, engineering, math or medicine (STEMM) majors at Ohio’s public and private colleges and universities.
+The selected recipients could receive a Choose Ohio First Scholarship of up to $5,500 annually based on eligibility requirements and funding levels as determined by the State of Ohio.
+Annual award amounts are subject to change based on the Ohio budget and Ohio Revised Code. as a way to increase the number of Ohio students entering into and successfully completing science, technology, engineering, math or medicine (STEM) majors at Ohio’s public and private colleges and universities.

 To be considered for the Choose Ohio First Scholarship, a student must:

-• Present a two-page essay explaining career goals and professional aspirations as well as how the Choose Ohio First Scholarship will enable them to successfully work towards a STEM-related major or degree
+- Submit a two-page essay explaining career goals and professional aspirations as well as how the Choose Ohio First Scholarship will enable them to work toward a STEM degree.

 Email: finaid@marietta.edu